ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 self.nltk_threshold.grid(row=3, column=0, padx=(20, 10), pady=(10, 10), sticky="ew")
 ```

-- Since we want our values to range from 0 to 1, we set the two attributes, `from_` and `to` to reflect our desired range.
+- Since we want our values to range from 0 to 1, we set the two attributes, `from_` and `to`, to reflect our desired range.
 - We also set a `variable` and a `command` to execute.

-Since we want our slider variable to change, but also to reflect to the user, we will define the following function:
+Since we want our slider variable to change but also to return the current values to the user, we will define the following function:

 ##### **Code**
 ```Python